 - Open your Internet browser.

-- Go to Manage Connections and disable Mobile and Bluetooth.
+- Go to Manage Connections and disable your mobile network connection.

 - Enable the Wi-Fi, select “Set up Wi-Fi” and then scan for networks.